rioshen/reverse-engineering-project/README.md

 }
 ...
 ```

-Now, I will analyze the `loc_4012EEE` Assembly Code to figure out how does the program compare the user input serial number with the calculated one.
+Then, I analyzed the `loc_4012EEE` Assembly Code to figure out how does the program compare the user input serial number with the calculated one.

 ![Alt txt](./pics/compare-result.png)